rodyherrera/Cutternet/README.md

 # You must indicate the hostname of the client, for example if you have the React application in vercel this should be something like "myappname.vercel.app", if you have it on a separate server this should be "myapp.com", you must put the domain or the address of how to get to that app.
 CLIENT_HOST = http://0.0.0.0:3000

-# You must indicate the hostname to connect to your database, you can use MongoDB atlas, a local one on your server or use MongoDB database hosting, this must provide you with the same hostname that you must enter as a value in "DATABASE_HOST"
+# You must indicate the hostname to connect to your database, you can use MongoDB atlas, a local one on your server or use MongoDB database hosting, this must provide you with the same hostname that you must enter as a value in "DATABASE_HOST", if it requires an username, you need replace it, but <password> not.
-DATABASE_HOST = mongodb+srv://Rodolfo:<password>@cutternet.pwrea.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
+DATABASE_HOST =
 # Enter your database password, if this is required "DATABASE_PASSWORD" should store your password
-DATABASE_PASSWORD = Rodolfoxd665
+DATABASE_PASSWORD =

 # You must enter a secret key, it is recommended that you put characters, it is recommended that this key be secure, your passwords will be encrypted using this key, you can assign a value such as "29A06645A7A175816F107238EBE3D01364FBC85A6952BE13A1E6D350B47342AD" or other characters that are difficult to decipher.
 SECRET_KEY = my-secure-ultra-fucking-long-secret-key-here